prismicio/slice-machine/packages/core2/src/rpc/docs/07-how-it-works.md

 ): RPCClient<TProcedures>;
 ```

 With that reference, every procedure is properly typed without additional runtime validation.
-If a type error occurs, your build should fail.
+If a type error occurs, client builds should fail.

 ### Adjusting procedure types to handle network limitations